jirkapok/GasPlanner/README.md

 List of current features is part of [application help](./doc/help.md).
 Road map of planned features:

-* Fix way points to show start time as run time and format to time
-* Fix representation of stops duration in way points table
 * Add Fresh/Salt water option (fix its usage in depth converter)
 * Add Segments validation as an input for bulhmann algorithm
 * Fix precision of decompression algorithm